sjsaug/obsidianAI/readme.md

 ## Common Fixes
 - If you are receiving port-related errors, make sure the Ollama app is running.
 I have it configured to run at startup.
 - Ensure your notes are .md files.
 To get this working with PDF or other file types you will need to edit the load_docs() function.
-I also haven't tested this with directories containing sub-directories.